Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-10-Umlaut-in-Konkani.md

 > &nbsp; **A Snippet Monsignor Sebastião Dalgado's Konkani-Portuguese dictionary-** <br>
 > &nbsp; <img src = "/assets/images/dictionary_image.png" />
 >
-> _In Portuguese pera & pereira refer to the pear fruit & tree.
+> &nbsp; _In Portuguese pera & pereira refer to the pear fruit & tree.
 In Konkani it refers to the guava fruit & tree._